 The Odds Are Against You

 People win the National Lottery.
 That is an unquestionable fact.
-Whether it be the EuroMillions, the Lotto or any number of other draws that Camelot have cooked up over the years, people win life-changing amounts of money.
+Whether it be the EuroMillions, the Lotto or any number of other draws that Camelot have cooked up over the years, people can potentially win huge amounts of money.
 It doesn’t happen every week, however.
 The move to 59 balls instead of 49 saw the chance of winning the lottery shift from 1 in 13,983,816 to 1 in 45,057,474.

 The other important thing to remember is that previous draws have precisely no influence on what happens next.
 As Dr John Haigh points out: